 Upload your virtual audition materials

-The UW-Parkside Music Department will be accepting virtual auditions for program entry and scholarship opportunities from January 1through March 1, 2021.
+The UW-Parkside Music Department is still accepting virtual auditions for program entry into the Major or Minor.
 Read the instructions below before you submit.

 VIDEO MUSIC AUDITION INSTRUCTIONS

 You may prepare and submit up to 3 video clips, with a combined duration not to exceed 12 minutes.
 You may upload the video file(s) directly from your computer, or simply provide link(s) for your streaming video(s) (unlisted YouTube, for example).
 At the beginning of the video, please clearly state your name and the work you’re performing (title and composer).
 You may perform with piano accompaniment or a pre-recorded accompaniment (i.e. backing track).
 Instrumentalists may perform unaccompanied if appropriate or if no accompaniment is available.
 Further guidance regarding specific audition repertoire can be be found below.

 After you’ve submitted your materials, you’ll receive a confirmation email and further information from the Music Department.
 Remember, you must already be accepted by the UW-Parkside Admissions Office before the Music Department can formally act upon your video audition submission.

 What some help preparing for your virtual audition?